75Justin/DictSnap-API/README.md

 No installation or backend setup required.
 Just copy and paste the iframe code into any HTML file to get started.

+## 👣 How to use DictSnap: Step-by-step

+- Type an English word in the search bar.
+- View its meaning, synonyms, and an example.
+- Click the heart icon to add it to favorites.
+- Your recent searches appear in the history section.

 ## 🌟 Features
 ```